calooper/FoodTruckProject/README.md

 3. enter the type of food offered

-4. enter the rating they wish to give the food trucks
+4. enter the rating they wish to give the food truck

 5. This is repeated each time for the number of trucks the user entered in step 1.However, if the user types "quit" at any time during the 2nd step - which